-(1) The Organiser reserves the right to deploy checkpoints for each Stage and determine minimum passing times.
-The minimum passing times dependent among other things on the length of the race and the topography of the particular Stage.
+(1) The Organizer reserves the right to deploy checkpoints for each stage and determine minimum passing times.
+The minimum passing times dependent among other things on the length of the race and the topography of the particular stage.

 (2) For Participants who do not pass the checkpoints and/or do not attain the minimum passing times at the measurement points, the following applies:

 The Participant is automatically entered in the ranking with the penalty time (see point “ranking”).
 The stage is considered “not finished” by the Participant.